DrDingleDucky/love-lua/README.md

 # Love Lua

-A game made with LÖVE.
+A game made with LÖVE2D.

 ## Run